 Landscape design software also provides an opportunity to leverage past design work.
 Sections of paste designs can be lifted out and pasted into new work.
 This is especially useful when it comes to construction details.

 Most CAD software vendors provide both metric and Imperial versions .
 The figure below is a design for a front entrance for a house in Fort Lauderdale, Florida USA developed by the team at ‘The GreenMan Landscape Designers’ using gCADPlus landscape design software with decimal feet as the base drawing unit.
 Dimensions for laying out the design by a construction team are taken directly from the CAD software model.
 These can be displayed in the form of feet and inches.

 An example of some design work in the metric environment.
 The inclusion of photos of species used certainly helps clients.

 Mix and match – using 2D and 3D models

-Instead of meeting with clients over hand drawn plans and struggling to help interpret the design, it is now possible to deliver 3D models that allow the client to “walk though” the newly designed space.
+Instead of meeting with clients over hand-drawn plans and struggling to help interpret the design, it is now possible to deliver 3D models that allow the client to “walk through” the newly designed space.
 The process might start with a 2D plan then pass to another 3D application such as SketchUp and a 3D model created.
 The SketchUp model might then be rendered in another application (Kerkythea) for adding lighting rendering.
 A final step might be to animate the scene.
-Some designers are then publishing the final animation as a YouTube movie.
+Some designers then publish the final animation as a YouTube movie.